eXascaleInfolab/MARTA/readme.md

 ../scripts/wiki_tech.sh
 ```

-# Using MARTA with other datasets:
+## Using MARTA with other datasets:
-In order to generate the data needed for MARTA, you can use the python script gen_data_marta.py.
+- In order to generate the data needed for MARTA, you can use the python script gen_data_marta.py.
-The script takes as input a csv file with the following header:
+- The script takes as input a csv file with the following header:
-doc_id,text,label,WorkerId,worker_label,rationale
-where:
+doc_id,text,label,WorkerId,worker_label,rationale, where:
 	- doc_id: the document id
 	- text: content of the document in one line
 	- label: ground truth binary label of the document